pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-by-category.markdown

 ## Description:

 The search operation returns items belongs to a MercadoLibre item category.
+Searching by categories is similar to user experience browsing these in MercadoLibre site.
 For more details about categories visit [Categories API](/guide-appendix/#categories-api).

 ## Request {#search-request}